 Use Free, No-Subscription, Repositories on Proxmox VE 6.0

-Proxmox VE 6.0 is an incredible virtualization platform, which works great on everything from low-power computers like the Intel NUC to Intel Xeon-W workstations and massive AMD EPYC based servers with up to 128 cores, 256 threads and 4TB RAM.
+Proxmox VE 6.0 is an incredible virtualization platform that works great on everything from low-power computers like the Intel NUC to Threadripper PRO workstations and massive AMD EPYC-based servers with up to 128 cores, 256 threads, and 4TB RAM.
 And Proxmox VE is free, too!

-It does use enterprise subscription-only repositories by default, however, and won’t allow you to install upgrades packages without a subscription.
-This arcticle will show you how to use free, no-subscription, repositories instead.
+However, it uses enterprise subscription-only repositories by default and won’t allow you to install upgrade packages without a subscription.
+Instead, this article will show you how to use free, no-subscription repositories.
 The no-subscription repositories are provided by the Proxmox VE team, but the packages are supposedly not as stable and as thoroughly tested as the packages in the enterprise repositories.
-The Proxmox VE team don’t recommend using the no-subscription repositories for production use and offer no support for using them.
+The Proxmox VE team doesn’t recommend using the no-subscription repositories for production use and offers no support for using them.

 First, we’ll disable the default enterprise repository: